jfree/jfreepdf/README.md

 JFreePDF
 ========

-Version 2.0, by David Gilbert, 27 February 2019.
+Version 2.0, by David Gilbert, 1 March 2020.

 (C)opyright 2013-2020, by Object Refinery Limited.
 All rights reserved.